Quansight-Labs/quansight-labs-site/posts/2022/01/ipython-8.0-lessons-learned-maintaining-software.md

 Especially in the open-source and volunteer work where time is scarce, you want to carefully manage where it is spent.

-A waring is likely going to be updated only a couple of time, but may be seen hundreds of time, and fixed in dozen of places.
+A warning is likely going to be updated only a couple of time, but may be seen hundreds of time, and fixed in dozen of places.

 We hope all the new warnings in IPython will be much better, and help you migrate easily to new API.
 They can likely be improved, and we look forward to